-Recycling K-cups is complicated, and requires breaking the pods down by separating the plastic, aluminum, organic material, and paper filter: an extra step many people just don’t have time for.
+Recycling K-cups is complicated and requires breaking the pods down by separating the plastic, aluminum, organic material, and paper filter.
+It’s an extra step many people just don’t have time for.
 The result?
 Over 75 million American homes are using K Cups daily, disposing the majority of them into the garbage, or trying to recycle them incorrectly.

 And disposable coffee cups?
 Americans throw 25 billion coffee cups in the trash each year.

 Don’t fret!
-There are plenty of ways to get your caffeine fix without creating unnecessary waste in the process (even if you’re hopelessly attached to your Keurig!).
-Read on for ways to enjoy your daily cup of coffee sustainably – plus get simple ways to buy coffee from ethical sources, and dispose of the grounds in an earth-friendly way!
+There are plenty of ways to get your caffeine fix without creating unnecessary waste in the process.
+Read on for ways to enjoy your daily cup of coffee sustainably – plus get simple tips for buying coffee ethically sources and disposing of grounds properly.

 BYOC: Bring Your Own Cup